Clinical Assistant Professor

 - PhD, University of Virginia 1979

-I hold the Certificate of Clinical Competence in Audiology from the American Speech-Language and Hearing Association, am licensed in audiology by the States of North Carolina and Kansas, and am also licensed by the N.C.
+I am licensed in audiology by the States of North Carolina and Kansas, and am also licensed by the N.C.
 State Hearing Aid Dealers and Fitters Board to fit and dispense hearing aids.
 I am a member of the American Academy of Audiology, the National Hearing Conservation Association and the American Auditory Society.

 - SPHS 725 Hearing Disorders